bertigert/temp-mails/README.md

 The main purpose of this is to provide an easy way to quickly register an account on various sites and then discard the email.

 ## Installation
+While every python3 version _should_ hypothetically work, python 3.12 is best
 ```
 pip install temp-mails
 ```